 Your child’s room should be dark, cool, quiet and comfortable.
 Studies have shown that sleeping in a cool room is the best way to sleep.
 Also, by cutting out light and noise, the disruptions can be a nuisance.
 The bedroom should also be a place for relaxation and not stress.
 If they’re uncomfortable, try putting them on a new mattress that’s better for their body.
-You would be surprised at how much a crummy mattress can have an affect on somebody’s sleep.
+You may be surprised at how much an uncomfortable, unsupportive mattress can have an affect on somebody’s sleep.

 Your teenagers bedroom should strictly be for sleep.
 You should not have any gaming systems, computers, phones or other gadgets in their room that could disrupt their sleeping habits.
 There should be nothing in the room that could negatively stimulate the brain and keeping them awake.
 Almost all teens have a phone or laptop that they use, so the best way to ensure that it’s not in the bedroom is to put it somewhere in another room each night or make sure they shut them off before bed.

 You should make sure that your child is eliminating the caffeine use early in the afternoon.
 It’s going to be tough to monitor what they drink while they’re in school, but once they are home, don’t give them caffeine.
 This is a stimulant and it will end up keeping your child awake longer than what they should be.